 Here are Tarporley Hospital, we are proud to be a nurse-led facility.
 Our team of dedicated and professional Nurses and Health Care Assistants are on hand to provide you and your loved ones with the best possible, patient centred care.

-Rachel Cowley - Matron/Director or Clinical Services
+Rachel Cowley - Managing Director

 My nursing career began as a Health Care Assistant at Davenham Nursing Home caring for the older person, with differing needs.
 Having always been keen to develop my knowledge and skills, I was successful in my application to join the cardiology team at Leighton Hospital and subsequently was offered a secondment opportunity into Nurse Training at the University of Chester.
 After qualifying I returned to cardiology and moved up the nursing rank to become Ward Manager.
 I moved from cardiology to support the opening of Elmhurst Intermediate Centre only staying there for a short while.
 I joined Mid Staffordshire Foundation Trust in 2010 to support the transformational team to improve the safety and quality of care the older person received.
 This experience supported me in obtaining my degree in Dementia Awareness and Intervention a subject very close to my heart.
 In 2014 I moved to the Royal Liverpool and Broadgreen Hospital as Matron for Trauma, Orthopaedic and Vascular and Cardiology services.
 I became a Grandmother in 2017 and sought to be closer to my family, which is what prompted me to become part of the team here at Tarporley.